- Programs of Study

 - College Catalog

 This policy was developed to define academic dishonesty and to outline sanctions for those occasions when academic integrity is breached.
 Academic dishonesty, in any form, will not be tolerated.
 Students and staff of Delaware Technical Community College have an obligation to participate in the academic life of the college in a responsible and intellectually honest manner.
-As members of the Delaware Tech community, the students have responsibilities and duties commensurate with their rights and privileges.
+As members of the Delaware Tech community, students have responsibilities and duties commensurate with their rights and privileges.
 One of these responsibilities is to be honest and forthright in their academic work.
 To falsify the results of one's work, to steal the words or ideas of another, or to cheat on an examination corrupts the academic process.
-Students acknowledge that, subject to the terms of this policy, the College has the right to apply the sanctions outlined in this policy including to withdraw any student at any time from a course or the College when it is necessary to safeguard the College's ideals of scholarship and character.
+Students acknowledge that, subject to the terms of this policy, the College has the right to apply the sanctions outlined in this policy including to withdraw any student at any time from a course or the College when it is necessary to safeguard the College’s ideals of scholarship and character.

 Forms of Academic Dishonesty

-An act of deception by which a student misrepresents that he/she has mastered information on an academic exercise that he/she has not mastered.
+Cheating is an act of deception by which a student misrepresents that he or she has mastered information on an academic exercise that he or she has not mastered.
 Examples of cheating include but are not limited to:

-A. Copying from another student's test paper, project, or computer programs.
+A. Copying from another student's work such as test paper, project, or computer program.

-B. Allowing another student to copy from a test paper.
+B. Allowing another student to copy one’s work.

-D. Collaborating during a test with any other person by attempting to, or actually, requesting or receiving information verbally, in writing or electronically without authority.
+D. Collaborating during a test or competency performance with any other person by attempting to, or actually, requesting or receiving information verbally, in writing or electronically without authority.

-E. Using specifically prepared materials during a test (e.g. notes, formula lists, notes written on the student's clothing, etc.).
+E. Using specifically prepared materials during a test that are not allowed (e.g. notes, formula lists, notes written on the student's clothing or person, etc.).

-The intentional violation of college policies, by tampering with grades, or taking part in obtaining or distributing any part of an unadministered test, or submitting the same student’s work in more than one class without permission.
+Academic misconduct is the intentional violation of college policies by tampering with grades, taking part in obtaining or distributing any part of an unadministered test, or submitting the same student’s work in more than one class without permission.
 Examples of academic misconduct include but are not limited to:

 A. Stealing, buying, selling, or otherwise obtaining all or part of an unadministered test.